 Switch the toggle in the panel to On.

-Read the warning message and click Yes, I understand to confirm.
+Read the warning message and click Continue to confirm.
+Complete the reCAPTCHA window and click Verify.
 Your site will refresh with Developer Mode enabled.

 The Developer Mode panel will expand.
 From here, you’ll need to set up your file management (SFTP or Git).